khathuynh/blog/content/posts/eat-poop.md

 tags: ["ego", "faith", "science", "writing"]
 series: ["Nose boop"]
 ---
-*Part of installment #2 of nose boop collection.
+*Adapted from installment #2 of nose boop collection.
 Is the world a work of art?
 Would you rather eat poop that tastes like food or food that tastes like poop?
 Is nihilism a happy accident?
 A romanticist muses on ethical consumerism.*